Ahkam95/cat-card-application/README.md

 # cat-card-application
-Binding 2 cat images into one image with custom texts on them
+Binding 2 cat images into one image with custom texts on them and store them inside catImages folder

 ## Prerequisites
 1. Node 18